Cannabis & GMP/GACP: Part 7 - Options

 For GMP, any software used for compliance-related activities must be validated in the facility at the time of certification.
 Even if a system has been validated in another facility in the past, the software will need to be validated in your facility.

+In fact, a cannabis management system is not even mandatory for a cannabis facility seeking certification.
 A facility could be using several software systems that together manage all the various aspects of operations, none of which is a cannabis management system, and still become certified.
 Certification would involve having each application validated against the processes it covers.

 However, a cannabis management system should make certification of any quality system easier, especially if it offers comprehensive tracking of all compliance-related processes as well as full auditing and reporting.
 Compliance functionality is one of the main selling points of cannabis management systems.